WarDragon3399/GoDot-Script-UDL-for-Notepad-/README.md

 # GoDot-Script-UDL-for-Notepad-
 I make UDL file of Godot scripts to use notepad++ as external tool it's same as Godot inbuilt.

+Install steps:
+1: Download just uld(xml file only)
+2: After download file Open Notepad ++ go to below steps
+    Language(Above Menu) >> User Define Lanuages >> Define Your Language
+3: It will open a window in this impart download file as you import you get message sucessfull
+4: restart notpad++
+     Language(Above Menu) >> You can find Name "GDScript_Godot4_CustomColors"

+***Note***
+it's only work for GDscripts files.